 Peroneus brevis tendon tears can present with lateral ankle pain with or without a history of trauma, worsening with activity.
-These can typically be managed conservatively with ultrasound or MRI useful in the diagnosis.
+They are usually diagnosed with ultrasound or MRI and management is typically conservative.

-Little epidemiological information available but patients typically are younger and active, with an athletic background.
+Little epidemiological information available but patients typically are younger and active.